 This blog has been hit by the RSS Comment Spam.
 Due to this you will notice advertisments for medical products and maybe text books by Marxist historians in the feed.
 The RSS Spam division of INI has been notified and it should be resolved soon.

 Due to the rasa leela of their hosting provider, all the national interest sites are down.
 Atanu informs that his site is also hosted there.
 The site owners are at work to resolve the issue.
 Update: Till the sites come up, follow National Interest here.

 For the past one month, the ritual was to get up, finish the morning ablutions and mail my previous host – AN Hosting – to start the mySQL database which ran varnam.
 They would promptly do magic and the server would be up; but they needed reminders.

 My article, Our Voice in Our History, published in the Aug 2008 edition of Pragati was printed in Mail Today.
-Their editor sensationalized the title of the article to, We don’t quite get it, the first globalized civilization was in India which demonstrated that the person who did not quite get it was the copy […]